sodiray/radash/README.md

 ## Contributing

-Contributions are welcome and apprecaited!
-Check out the [contribuing guide](./.github/contributing.md) before you dive in.
+Contributions are welcome and appreciated!
+Check out the [contributing guide](./.github/contributing.md) before you dive in.